kennymc-c/ucr2-integration-requests/README.md

 ### 3 - Text over TCP

-This protocol is used by some home automation systems, IoT devices or tools like [win-remote-control](https://github.com/moefh/win-remote-control).
+This method can be used with some home automation systems, tools like [win-remote-control](https://github.com/moefh/win-remote-control) or for certain protocols like [PJLink](https://pjlink.jbmia.or.jp/english/index.htmlPJLink) (used by a lot of projector brands like JVC, Epson or Optoma)

-Example: 192.168.1.1:1234, "Hello World"
+- Generic Example: 192.168.1.1:1234, "Hello World"
+- PJLink Power On Example: 192.168.1.1:4352,"%1POWR 1\r"
+  - Other PJLink commands can be found in the [PJLink command descriptions](https://pjlink.jbmia.or.jp/english/data_cl2/PJLink_5-1.pdf) (from page 17)

 #### Control characters